 There are many alternatives available on Node.js platform.
 Marble.js defines a uniform interface for asynchronous processing of incoming events, which makes the processing easy to adapt to different forms of transport protocols.
 Marble.js fits best in event-based architectures, like: CQRS, Event Sourcing or microservices, but you can also build a CRUD-like systems with ease without touching previously mentioned concepts.
 Besides that, if you like of functional programming you should definitely check it out.

 Why the heck I need here RxJS?

-Despite the single event nature of basic HTTP, there are no contradictions against using it for single events.
-In Marble, RxJS is used as a hammer for expressing asynchronous flow with monadic manner, even if you have to deal with only one event passing over time.
-Marble.js doesn't operate only over basic HTTP protocol but can be used also for both WebSocket and event sourcing purposes, where the multi-event nature fits best.
+Despite the single event nature of basic HTTP, there are no contradictions against using it for single events, like in HTTP.
+Marble.js uses RxJS as a hammer for expressing asynchronous flow with monadic manner, even if you have to deal with only one event.
+Marble.js doesn't operate only over basic HTTP protocol but can be used also for both WebSocket and event-based messaging patterns, where the multi-event nature fits best.
 Don't be scared of the complexity and abstractions presented in RxJS API — the Marble.js framework, in general, is incredibly simple.

 As a design decision, the framework focus areas are oriented around request/message processing, which means that Marble.js tries to be database agnostic in any aspect, allowing you to easily integrate with any SQL or NoSQL database provider or ORM framework.
 You have a number of options available to you, depending on your preferences.

 How to use Marble.js with GraphQL?

 There is no official module for GraphQL yet.
 Sorry.